DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - A vulnerability scan will list or enumerate all security risks within a system.

 [7.9](#7.9) Understand and participate in change management processes (OSG-9 Chpt 16)
-- **Change management**: formal process an org uses to transition from the current state to a future state; typically includes mechanisms to request, evaluate, approve, implement, verify, and learn the change; ensures that the costs and benefits of changes are analyzed and changes are made in a controlled manner to reduce risks
+- 📁**Change management**: formal process an org uses to transition from the current state to a future state; typically includes mechanisms to request, evaluate, approve, implement, verify, and learn the change; ensures that the costs and benefits of changes are analyzed and changes are made in a controlled manner to reduce risks
     - Change management processes allow various IT experts to review proposed changes for unintended consequences before implementing
     - 💥**Request For Change (RFC)**: documentation of a proposed change in support of change management activities.
 Each change should be the result of a reviewed and approved request for change (RFC).
 These RFCs may be approved by the change advisory board (CAB).
     - Change management aims to ensure that any change does not result in unintended outages or reduce security.